pratik2376/WebDriverIo-Automation-Framework/README.md

  allure generate allure-results // this will generate allure-report folder allure open     // will start server and open report

- ### Note:- To run, generate report and to view report in browser you can use below command:-
+ ### Note:- For ESlint check and to run test cases also to generate report and to view report in browser you can use below command:-
  npm run wdio